Sarin Fast Facts

 May 17, 2004 - A coalition convoy in Baghdad finds sarin gas in an artillery round that had been rigged as an improvised explosive device.
 The IED detonates as officials attempt to defuse it.
 Two members of the explosive ordinance team suffer minor exposure.

-June 23, 2006 - The US Army releases a report to Congress stating that allied forces have recovered approximately 500 weapons munitions containing degraded mustard or sarin gas since 2003.
-The weapons were produced before the 1991 Gulf War and many experts believe the sarin would no longer be dangerous.
+June 23, 2006 - The US Army releases a report to Congress stating that allied forces have recovered approximately 500 weapons munitions containing degraded mustard or sarin gas since the start of the Iraq War in 2003.
+The weapons were produced before the 1991 Gulf War.
+However, according to October 2014 reporting by the New York Times, even at the time of the report's publication the information was "outdated" and "understated."

-June 15, 2012 - Katsuya Takahashi, 54, the last fugitive suspect in the 1995 sarin attacks on the Tokyo subway is captured by Japanese police, ending a 17-year manhunt.
+June 15, 2012 - Katsuya Takahashi, 54, the last fugitive suspect in the 1995 sarin attacks on the Tokyo subway, is captured by Japanese police, ending a 17-year manhunt.

 April 25, 2013 - US Defense Secretary Chuck Hagel announces that Syria has used sarin on a small scale, killing 150 people in the country.